FreifunkHochstift/ffho-salt-public/README.md

 # FFMUC-SALT-PUBLIC Repo
-This repo is a fork of Public FFHO configuration for Salt-Orchestrated OpenSource based Software Defined Freifunk Infrastructure :)
+This is the salt repo for Freifunk Munich

 ## Dependencies
 This repo makes heavy use of Netbox based ext-pillar information especially config_contexts, services and ip information